 Why do vegans and vegetarians need to be extra careful?
 Iron found in animal sources (heme iron) is quite readily absorbed by the body.
 Non-heme iron (plant sources) is not so well absorbed.

 To that end, veggies and vegans need to eat more iron – and when possible, help the body absorb it.
 Vitamin C helps the body to absorb iron, and luckily, spinach is naturally high in Vitamin C. A well-thought-out combo indeed.

 Conversely – caffeine hinders iron absorption.
 So swap that cup of coffee for a small glass of orange juice with dinner!

 A successful flip!

 Eggs – good or bad?

 These feta and spinach pancakes contain eggs and feta.
-Eggs have been through the mill in terms of nutrition and health (as this excellent video shows).
+Eggs have been through the mill in terms of nutrition and health (as this excellent video on time-travelling eggs shows).